PINPAL/CS2-Mirage-Window-Smokes/README.md

 # Installation

-1. Download the latest release of the practice config here.
+1. Download the latest release of the practice config [here](https://github.com/PINPAL/cs2-window/releases/latest/download/mirageInstantSmokePrac.cfg)
 2. Open Steam
 3. Right click CS:GO and click `Properties`
 4. Navigate to the `Local Files` tab at the top